msft-mirror-aosp/platform.external.autotest/client/site_tests/power_LoadTest/README.md

 Modern mobile computers are sold with an advertised battery life, ranging from a few to tens of hours.
 Nonetheless, when these devices are used on a daily basis, many users report that their actual battery life doesn’t match up with the advertised numbers.
-For Chrome OS devices, we wanted to try and report battery life that is as close as possible to what an average user experiences.
+For ChromeOS devices, we wanted to try and report battery life that is as close as possible to what an average user experiences.
 Thus `power_LoadTest` was created to emulate average user behavior and measure the resultant battery life.
 This test is as an [open source][1] Chrome extension